FREQUENTLY ASKED QUESTIONS

 This is no joke, we are deadly serious.
 We have documented this evidence of collapse on our blog for years.
 It is now happening as predicted by analyst, scientist, researches and market watchers all over the world.
 It is an undeniable fact of the global future facing every human alive today (and all our our survivors).
 Global collapse is occurring, intricately linked to oil and our incredible and short-sighted dependency upon this resource.

 Shipping will NEVER be cheaper then it is "Right Now".
+It always goes up, getting more expensive every year.
 I emphasize this because there is an incredible amount of shortsighted wishful thinking going on.
 Alternative energy cannot even meet 15% of the world's energy needs (when it and IF it finally gets built) and alternative energy will meet almost NONE of our transportation / farming needs (ever).

 We are in severe, serious trouble when it comes to population overshoot and the inability to feed, let alone maintain our global population without cheap, plentiful oil.
 The reality is -- we cannot do this much longer.
 A severe, economic and resource crash is now underway, gaining speed daily.
 We predicted this years ago and now it's actually happening.
 Just watch the markets if you don't believe this and read the news, it's happening all over the world.